-• Two confidential letters of reference.
-The letters should be written by those most able to address the student's academic work, written and verbal skills, and promise of achievement at the graduate level.

-• A writing sample.
+- Two confidential letters of reference.
+The letters should be written by those most able to address the student's academic work, written and verbal skills, and promise of achievement at the graduate level. - A writing sample.
 The writing sample is a one-page typewritten statement of purpose in which the student outlines his/her educational background, teaching and/or research experience (if any), and reasons for pursuing an M.A. in English.

+any), and reasons for pursuing an M.A. in English.
 Sem.
-Hours

-REQUIRED GRADUATE COURSES

-This course must be taken the first semester it is offered during the student's enrollment.
+Hours REQUIRED GRADUATE COURSES27 ENGL 5000 Introduction to Graduate Study in This course must be taken the first semester it is offered during the student's enrollment.
 See graduate adviser for exception.

-English Literature

-Students must take courses from at least three of the following periods, including at least one ENGL 5210 English Literature Before 1500

-Approved course in this area

-Race/Gender/Ethnicity3

-Students may choose an approved ENGL 5210, ENGL 5220, or ENGL 5230 seminar on this topic; ENGL 4560, ENGL 4660, ENGL 4670, ENGL 4680, or (on approval) ENGL 4990.
+Students must take courses from at least three of the following periods, including at least one ENGL 5210 English Literature Before 1500.
+3 English Literature from 1500-1640.
+3 English Literature from 1640-1800.
+3 Students must take courses from at least two of the following periods, including at least one ENGL 5220 ENGL 5230 Studies in Theory and Criticism......3 OR Race/Gender/Ethnicity3 Students may choose an approved ENGL 5210, ENGL 5220, or ENGL 5230 seminar on this topic; ENGL 4560, ENGL 4660, ENGL 4670, ENGL 4680, or (on approval) ENGL 4990.
 A course to satisfy this requirement may simultaneously satisfy another requirement.

-RESEARCH

-ENGL 6940 Thesis
+RESEARCH......0-3 OR ENGL